 When you add a community or a custom plugin to the SolarWinds Snap Agent, the plugin will appear on your Integrations view.
 Enable the community plugin to start collecting the metrics (collected metrics will also be accessible via metrics list) and easily create your own dashboard.

-Community plugins are not maintained and tested by SolarWinds.
+Community plugins are not maintaned and tested by SolarWinds.

 Enabling community plugins in AppOptics is a straightforward process.

 In a nutshell, it can be summarized as follows:

 - 1. Download/Build Plugin Binary

 - 2. Create Plugin and Task Configuration files

 - 3. Restart the SolarWinds Snap Agent Service